 Note that the basic past participle form for almost all these French verbs follows the same regular pattern as other verbs with the same ending (-er, –ir, or –re).
 Even aller, which is normally an irregular verb in the present tense, follows the same pattern as other –er verbs.
 The only exceptions on this list are the irregular verbs venir (venu) and revenir (revenu).

 Now you can form the past tense with être!
 Like the past tense with avoir, to make être past tense, you use it in the present tense and add the appropriate past participle for the action you wish to express.
 For example:

 - Je suis descendu du train.
 I stepped off/down from the train.

 - Tu es sorti aller au parc.
 You went out to go to the park.

-(If you need to brush up on the present tense of the verb être, take a look at this article on irregular French verbs.)
+(If you need to brush up on the present tense of the verbs of être, take a look at this article on irregular French verbs.)

 Remember to Agree with Number and Gender!

 Now, let’s take a look at the variations in the participles that come along with French verbs of motion.
 You may be wondering why there are extra e’s and s’s in parentheses after the past participles listed above.